 - Oral medications.
-Erectile dysfunction medications include sildenafil (Viagra), tadalafil (Cialis) or vardenafil (Levitra).
+Erectile dysfunction medications include sildenafil (Viagra, Revatio), tadalafil (Cialis, Adcirca) or vardenafil (Levitra, Staxyn).
 These pills can help ease blood flow to your penis, making it easier to get and keep an erection.
 Check with your doctor to see whether one of these medications is a safe choice for you.

-- Penis pump.
-If medications aren't effective, you may try a penis pump (vacuum constriction device).
-A penis pump is a hollow tube you put over your penis.
+- Vacuum-constriction device.
+If medications aren't effective, you may try a penis vacuum-constriction device.
+Also called a penis pump or a vacuum pump, this device is a hollow tube you put over your penis.
 It uses a pump to draw blood into your penis to create an erection.
 This hand- or battery-powered device is simple to operate and has a low risk of problems.
-If a penis pump is a good treatment choice for you, your doctor may recommend or prescribe a specific model.
-That way you can be sure it suits your needs and that it's made by a reputable manufacturer.
-Penis pumps available in magazines and sex ads may not be safe or effective.
+If a vacuum-constriction device is a good treatment choice for you, your doctor may recommend or prescribe a specific model.
+That way you can be sure it is approved by the Food and Drug Administration, suits your needs and is made by a reputable manufacturer.
+Vacuum-constriction devices available in magazines and sex ads may not be safe or effective.